gmittert/paradise/README.md

 # Paradise

-A programming language with compiles to C with OpenCL
+A programming language with compiles to LLVM with OpenCL

 # Sample programs